 Disclosure: This post contains affiliate links and I may receive a small commission (at no extra cost to you) if you sign up or purchase products or services mentioned.
 Please see my full disclosure (https://ambitiouslyalexa.com/affiliate-disclosure) for further information.

 I, Alexa Davis, founder of Ambitiously Alexa, am not a licensed psychologist, counselor, physician, or therapist, nor am I claiming to heal, treat, cure, or prevent any psychological/emotional/medical conditions.
-This journal is not meant to substitute or serve as therapy or any diagnostic measure or tool.
+This printable mental health journal is not meant to substitute or serve as therapy or any diagnostic measure or tool.
 This is only meant to be used as a helpful guide.
 (The most I have is a B.A. in Psychology, so I’m not able to do anything fancy here!)

 Mental illness or not, huge-ball-of-stress or not, we need to start taking our mental health as seriously as our physical health.

 Think of it this way: you probably go to routine doctor’s appointments to check in on your physical health.
 Why shouldn’t you check in on your mental health here and there, too?

 Let’s face it.
 We ALL experience life’s daily stressors and bad days.
 And you don’t need to be struggling with a diagnosed mental disorder or see a therapist to benefit from assessing, understanding, and improving your mental health.

 This post is all about the printable mental health journal

 By keeping a journal for your mental health, you’re making an intentional effort to put your mental health at the forefront of your mind.
 You’re addressing your struggles and brainstorming how you can best tackle them.
 That’s a step ahead of many people, and it is SO very beneficial to your wellbeing.